Christos Papoutsis: 2000-2012 Member of the Greek Parliament

 Since 2000 he has been elected consecutively member of the Hellenic Parliament with PASOK (2000, 2004, 2007 and 2009 elections).

 2002 Candidate for Mayor of Athens

 In 2002 he was a candidate for Mayor of Athens in the local elections.
-As Leader of the Opposition served in the Municipal Council Athens (2002–2006) and participated in the preparation, organization and conduct of the 2004 Athens Olympics.
+As Leader of the Opposition he served in the Municipal Council Athens (2002–2006).

 2000-2001 Minister of Mercantile Marine

 Minister of Mercantile Marine in the Government of PASOK under Prime Minister Costas Simitis.